Huck Finn Jubilee: History

 The Huck Finn Jubilee Bluegrass Music Festival was founded by Don Tucker and his family in 1976 and was eventually held at the Mojave Narrows Regional Park in Victorville, California, on Father's Day weekend.
 The festival, which at first featured mostly local talent as the bluegrass entertainment, achieved success in its first few years, with attendance as high as 7,000.

 In 1989, Bobby Osborne of bluegrass duo The Osborne Brothers called Tucker to ask if he would book them for Friday night, as they were "stuck on the West Coast".
 In the following years after their performance at the Huck Finn Jubilee Bluegrass Music Festival, Tucker began booking national talent such as The Country Gentlemen, The Seldom Scene, Jimmy Martin, J.D.
 Crowe, Larry Sparks, Tony Rice, Earl Scruggs, Ricky Skaggs, Lonesome River Band, among others.
 In 2001, the Huck Finn Jubilee was named the bluegrass event of the year by the International Bluegrass Music Association.

 After Don Tucker died in 2012, the festival moved to Cucamonga-Guasti Regional Park in Ontario, California, for the following year.
 In May 2014, Michael Krouse and the Greater Ontario Convention & Visitors Bureau acquired the festival to ensure its continuation.

 In November 2014, Huck Finn Jubilee officials announced that starting in 2015, the festival will be held annually during the second weekend in June to facilitate event planning and avoid potential conflict with the Telluride Bluegrass Festival, which is held the third weekend in June.

 In Spring of 2017, The festival moved to the fall for cooler weather and to avoid conflict with the plethora of festivals happening throughout the summer in Los Angeles.

 2020 Festival was held on 10/25/2020 and was entirely pre-recorded and virtual.
 Tickets started at $10.

+The event has since relocated to San Dimas, California and is typically held during the first week of October.
+The festival features local, regional and nationally touring acts.
+The event is family friendly with activities for children throughout the weekend including a costume parade, face painting, games, arts and crafts projects, and much more.